Partitions and Indivisibility Properties of Countable Dimensional Vector Spaces: Vector spaces of countable dimension

 \subsection{Uniform Partitions}

-It is a well know folklore result that every countable dimensional vector space over any other field than $\F_2$ is divisible, in fact does not contain a uniform or even a canonical partition.
+It is a well known folklore result that every countable dimensional vector space over any other field than $\F_2$ is divisible, in fact does not contain a uniform or even a canonical partition.

 \begin{theorem} (Folklore) If $\F\not=\F_2$, then any countable dimensional vector space $V$ over $\F$ is divisible.
-In fact $V$ does not have a uniform and even a canonical partition. \end{theorem}
+In fact $V$ does not have a uniform or even a canonical partition. \end{theorem}

 \begin{proof} For $f \in V=\FO$, define $\osc(f)$ as the number of times that $f$ changes from a nonzero value to a different nonzero value as we cover the support of $f$.
 That is, if $\supp(f)=\{x_i: i \in n\}$ is listed in increasing order, then